 The first step was for her to decide what instrument to make.
 She knew she wanted a xylophone and decided to use an old wind chime that we already had.

 Next she designed her xylophone.
-All of he supplies she used were items that we already had sitting around.
+All of the supplies she used were items we already had sitting around.
 She decided to use wood dowels because they would help with absorption.
 She added foam too.

 She laid out her project to mock up the design with the supplies she had.
 The first design failed so she tweaked it and tried again.
 Success!

 The 1 inch wooden ball knobs will need to be drilled through by an adult.
 When you buy them the holes only go half way through.

 Here is a photo of most of the supplies she used.
 She also used a file, but that's inside her tool box.
 (Yes- she has her own toolbox!)
 She used all of her own tools, but mom and dad used the drill.